qddyy/LearnNonparam/README.md

   #> [1] 0.008239019
   ```

-There’s also support for chained calls, which means that you can do
+There is also support for chaining method calls, which means that you
-things like
+can do things like

 ``` r
 pmt("twosample.wilcoxon", type = "permu", n_permu = 10000)$feed(Table2.6.2)$plot_hist(bins = 12)$p_value